The legislature in the State

 No hay anuncios

-In Catalonia, Aliança has also remained silent in the face of Israel's abuse, which is not surprising given the Zionism it advocates, even to the point where Silvia Orriols has said she "admires" Netanyahu.
+In Catalonia, Aliança has also remained silent in the face of Israel's abuse, which is not surprising given the Zionism it advocates, even with the fact that Silvia Orriols has said she "admires" Netanyahu.
 A fact, however, that is combined with the defense of Christian traditions, in a partial way.
 In parallel, Junts also does not plan to make a public statement on this matter, according to consulted sources.
-It should be remembered that the conflict between Israel and Palestine causes division in the party, given that there is a part that is Zionist, but a majority sector has condemned Israel's "genocide" –even the national leadership– despite the rejection of this term by the head of the international sectorial.
+It should be remembered that the conflict between Israel and Palestine causes division within the party, given that there is a part that is Zionist, but a majority sector has condemned Israel's "genocide" – even the national leadership – despite the rejection of this term by the head of the international sectorial.